MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 14. Next, select Application permissions

-15. Then, under Select permissions, expand Mailbox, check Mailbox.Migration, and Add permissions at the bottom on the screen.
+15. Then, under Select permissions, expand Mailbox, check Mailbox.Migration, and, at the bottom on the screen, select Add permissions.

     ![Set API](../media/tenant-to-tenant-mailbox-move/0038a4cf74bb13de0feb51800e078803.png)